 Install Novacut 14.07

 To install Novacut on Ubuntu 14.04, just open a terminal and run these three commands:sudo apt-add-repository ppa:novacut/stable sudo apt-get update sudo apt-get install novacut

 If you want to help develop Novacut, it's best to install from ppa:novacut/daily.

 Note if you've added both the daily and the stable PPAs, the versions in the daily PPA will supersede the stable versions.
-So same effect as if you only added the daily PPA.
 For more details on the PPAs, read about our Monthly Release Process.